ericminikel/cureffi/_posts/2015-05-07-protein-folding-13.markdown

 Recommended readings: [[Lashuel 2002], [Zhu 2003], [Feng 2010]].

+#### Q&A

+Q. Do we have any idea what causes sporadic Parkinson disease?

+A. Jonathan King: the environmental risk factor with the greatest amount of evidence behind it is the pesticide paraquat [[McCormack 2002], [Costello 2009]].

 [Randall 1990]: http://www.ncbi.nlm.nih.gov/pubmed/2188362 "Randall LL, Topping TB, Hardy SJ.
 No specific recognition of leader peptide by SecB, a chaperone involved in protein export.
 Science.
 1990 May 18;248(4957):860-3.
 PubMed PMID: 2188362."